 Did You Know?

-- The number of people living with macular degeneration today is similar to that of people living with cancer or who are cancer survivors.
+- The number of people living with macular degeneration today is similar to that of those who have all types of invasive cancer.

-- The worldwide cost of visual impairment due to advanced age-related macular degeneration alone is US$343 billion including US$255 billion direct health care costs.
+- The worldwide cost of visual impairment due to advanced age-related macular degeneration alone is $343 (U.S. dollars) billion including $255 billion in direct health care costs.

 - Glaucoma costs the U.S. economy $2.86 billion every year in direct costs and productivity losses.